 Parish & Church

-Your baptism registries are one fire away from permanent loss
+Your baptism registries may be one fire away from serious loss

 Parish records going back 100+ years.
 Handwritten.
 Irreplaceable.
 Sitting in a humid office with no backup.